ZoccoCss/kalisoc/README.md

 ## Installation

 To install this project, you need to have an AWS account and access to CloudFormation service.
 You first have to launch the VPC stack using the KaliPurple-VPC.yml file.
 Write "vpc" in the stack name for simplicity.
 It will create all the necessary subnets and security groups.
+I used the N. Virginia region so all images belong to it.
+If you want to use a different region you need to use different images.

 Once this stack is created, you need to create the instances using the KaliPurple-NAT-EC2.yml file.
 For simplicity use "ec2" as a name.
 You need to input the name of the VPC stack that was created previously.